 Mike Sager is a bestselling author and award-winning reporter.
 He’s been called “the Beat poet of American journalism.”
-For more than nineteen years he has worked as a Writer-at-Large for Esquire magazine.
+For more than forty years he has worked as a writer primarily for the Washington Post, Rolling Stone, GQ and Esquire.
 In 2010 he won the American Society of Magazine Editors National Magazine award for profile writing.
-Eight of his articles have been optioned for or have inspired Hollywood feature films, including Boogie Nights.
-The author of more than a dozen books and eBooks, Sager is also the editor and publisher of The Sager Group LLC, a consortium of multi-media artists and writers.
-For more info, please see www.TheSagerGroup.net
+A number of his articles have been optioned for or have inspired movies and documentaries, including Boogie Nights.
+The author of a dozen books and eBooks, Sager is also the editor and publisher of The Sager Group LLC, a content brand that publishes books and eBooks; ministers to artists and provides modest grants; designs products; and produces documentary, narrative and commercial films and music videos.
+For more info about TSG, please see www.TheSagerGroup.net

 Sager’s career in journalism began in 1978, when he quit law school after three weeks to take a job on the graveyard shift as a copy boy at the Washington Post.
 Eleven months later, he was promoted to staff writer by Metro Editor Bob Woodward, of Watergate fame.
 Sager left the Post after six years to pursue a career in books and magazines.
 His work includes six collections of stories, a journalism textbook, two novels, several eBooks, and a biography.

 A former Contributing Editor of Rolling Stone and Writer-at-Large for GQ, Sager has also written for Vibe, Spy, Outside, Columbia Journalism Review, Interview, Playboy, Washingtonian, InStyle, and Regardies.
 He is proud to have been Editor-at-Large for WordsETC, the first black-owned literary magazine of South Africa, and to have helped found MEL Magazine, a content brand owned by Dollar Shave Club.